 No preparation for this scan is necessary.

-Before the ultrasound scan our sonographer will explain the examination procedure.
-You will be asked to lie on the examination couch exposed the area of the lump.
-We will put a little bit of gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.
-During and after the examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.
+Before the ultrasound scan, our sonographer will explain the examination procedure.
+You will be asked to lie on the examination couch exposed to the area of the lump.
+We will put a bit of gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.
+During and after the examination, our sonographer will explain the findings and an ultrasound report will be issued to take away with you.